Khushik2228/Khushik2228/README.md

 - 👋 Hi, I’m @Khushik2228
-- 👀 I’m interested in ...Quality analyst
+- 👀 I’m interested learning  ...Automation
-- 🌱 I’m currently learning ...automation
+- 🌱 I’m currently working as quality analyst trainee
 - 💞️ I’m looking to collaborate on ... testing projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin -

 <!---
 Khushik2228/Khushik2228 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.